Dae-Y/dae-y.github.io/_posts/2025-07-21-ACS_webinar.md

 ## Final Thoughts
-This session reminded me that networking, adaptability, and persistence are just as important as technical skills.
-It was motivating to hear real-world advice from experienced professionals, and I left feeling better prepared and more confident about starting my own journey in tech.
+This session reminded me that networking and persistence are just as important as technical skills.
+It was motivating to hear real-world advice from experienced professionals.
+A big thanks to the ACS team and all the speakers for sharing time, insights, and encouragement!😊